 Covering 892 square kilometres, Berlin is Germany's largest city.
 As you might imagine it's quite a challenge to capture such a massive area on camera, but if you're willing to climb up into the clouds, you'll be rewarded with a one-of-a-kind panorama.
 Sports enthusiasts might want to climb the bell tower in Berlin's Olympic park and enjoy the special views down on the Olympic Stadium.
 But Berlin has a few options available for those who go about their photography in a more leisurely way.
-For example, you can head up to a sky bar like the Klunkerkranich in trendy Neukölln and enjoy a cold drink as you watch the sun set over the city.
-Other Sky bars around the city offer even more opportunities for stunning shots from high up.
+For example, you can head up to a bar like the Klunkerkranich in trendy Neukölln and enjoy a cold drink as you watch the sun set over the city.
+Other roof terraces around the city offer even more opportunities for stunning shots from high up.

 Classic spots for Berlin pictures from above include:

 One of the most famous examples of contemporary architecture in Berlin is the Sony Center at Potsdamer Platz.
 Its nightly illumination and extraordinary roof design encourages amateur and professional photographers to experiment with different settings and perspectives.
 There are a number of interesting buildings near the Brandenburg Gate.
 Central Station, the Haus der Kulturen der Welt, the chancellor's office, and the Reichstag are all within walking distance of each other.
 Take a tripod along to take photos of the so-called Band des Bundes, the assembly of key government buildings extending over the Spree to the north of the Reichstag.
 The German capital's also a fine spot for photographs focusing on historic architecture.
 The Berlin Cathedral, the ensemble of buildings on Gendarmenmarkt, and the numerous palaces in and around Berlin invite photographers to become creative in their photos.
 To get an overview, click on Architecture.